-Success tips for Belize company formation
+Success tips for Belize company formation in 2021

 Healy Consultants recommends our Clients to read below to better understand the business culture and environment before commencing their Belize company formation.

 - After applying for a trade license, the City Council will send an inspector to visit the work premises before granting a trade license approval.
 Due to the small area of Belize, the inspector usually arrives the next day and our Client should ensure their work premises are compliant for a timely company formation;